XiaoyuLiang/i2d/CONTRIBUTING.md

 # Contributing

 Thanks for considering contributing our i2d package.
-Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/XiaoyuLiang/i2d/issues).
-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via [Issues](https://github.com/XiaoyuLiang/i2d/issues), email (xiaoyu.liang@yale.edu), or any other method with the owners of this repository before making a change.

+## Report a bug

+Before reporting a bug, please ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/XiaoyuLiang/i2d/issues).

+* Your operating system name and version (e.g. Mac OS 10.13.6).
+* Any details about your local setup that might be helpful in troubleshooting.
+* Detailed steps to reproduce the bug.

 ## Pull Request Process